 On September 9, GRN is organizing an International Literacy Day forum at the United States Institute of Peace in Washington, DC.
 This event will focus on a number of key issues affecting early grade reading worldwide.

 GRN also is participating in ILD events on September 7 and 8.
-On September 7, an all-day USAID-funded event titled “Reflecting on the Successes and Challenges of the 2015 Reading Agenda” will be held at the United States Institute of Peace.
-On September 8, an event titled “Moving Innovations in Global Literacy Forward with New Partners” will be held at the U.S. Library of Congress.
+On September 7, an all-day, USAID-funded event titled, “Reflecting on the Successes and Challenges of the 2015 Reading Agenda,” will be held at the United States Institute of Peace.
+On September 8, “Moving Innovations in Global Literacy Forward with New Partners” will be held at the U.S. Library of Congress.

 For more information on these events, visit the International Literacy Day forum web site.
 Follow @GblReadingNtwk on Twitter for live updates Sept.7–9.